james-bobmin/bustling-binary/src/pages/index.md

 - this is a [landing](/posts) page, yes it looks like shit.
 I will try harder.

-I'm using oval pant yokes to terrarium this internort totem of divine fright.
+I'm pantaloon yo-yo the third of terrarium this totem of divine fright, is also spook [zarathustra](https://www.digitalconcerthall.com/en/concert/2885).

-Thank you FjellOverflow, for [Nordlys](https://github.com/FjellOverflow/nordlys) and _THANK YOU!!_ keep coming back for sexy updates!
+This bit is confusing so I have removed it.